-Facility Energy and GHG reductions were 21% and 16% respectively in the year 2022 when compared with the new 2018 baseline.
+Facility Energy and GHG reductions were 22% and 15% respectively in the year 2022 when compared with the new 2018 baseline.
 Over the period covered by the 2019 CEMP an estimated utility cost savings of \$6.1 million (based on average utility rates) and avoidance of 7,231 tCO{2e} GHG emissions were achieved.
-It is expected that some portion of these savings are the result of COVID related impacts on operations and energy use, however preliminary review of 2023 data suggests sustained savings of ~16% and ~14% respectively for facility energy and facility GHG emissions.
+It is expected that some portion of these savings are the result of COVID related impacts on operations and energy use, however preliminary review of 2023 data suggests sustained savings of ~16% and ~10% respectively for facility energy and municipal operations GHG emissions.
 In addition to the above savings, the City was able to secure in excess of \$7.2 million in grant and incentive funding for energy efficiency and decarbonization related projects.
 Facility Energy and Facility GHG reduction targets have been generated through review and compilation of the estimated savings from energy efficiency and GHG reduction projects for which the City has committed funding and resources towards (Summarized in Section 4.4).
 A summary of these targets can be found in the following table:

-Period Facility Energy Reduction Facility GHG Reduction Fleet Electrification 2022 - 2026 5% 7% 9% EV Share
+Period Facility Energy Facility GHG Fleet

+Reduction Reduction Electrification

+2022 - 2026 5% 7% 9% ICE vehicle reduction